-The channel had the working titles of BBC Showcase, BBC Catchup and Catchup TV, and was part of a suite of channels planned by the BBC in the late 1990s to spearhead its move into subscription broadcasting.
+BBC Choice had the working titles of BBC Showcase, BBC Catchup and Catchup TV, and was part of a suite of channels planned by the BBC in the late 1990s to spearhead its move into subscription broadcasting.
 According to the Radio Times dated 30 November-6 December 1996, eight new channels were planned, covering education, the arts, leisure and lifestyle, news and entertainment, as well as 'services showing classic programmes from the BBC archive'.
 Radio 1 was also set to make its move into television, with a music channel named One-TV which would 'feature the station's presenters and live events'.

 Then early in 1997 the BBC announced a tie-up between their commercial arm, BBC Worldwide, and the cable operator Telewest's 'content' division, Flextech, to run five subscription channels - BBC Horizon (documentaries), BBC Style (lifestyle), BBC Arena (arts), BBC Learning (education) and BBC Showcase (entertainment).
 They would be based around past and present BBC programming, and would initially only be available through cable.
-One-TV was one of three further channels also under discussion, along with BBC Catchup/Catchup TV and BBC Sport/BBC Sports Entertainment.
+One-TV (or 'BBC One' - yes, really!) was one of three further channels also under discussion, along with BBC Catchup/Catchup TV and BBC Sport/BBC Sports Entertainment.

-And so a compromise was reached.
-When they launched on cable on 1st November 1997, the joint venture channels with Flextech were placed under the umbrella of UKTV.
+And so a compromise was reached - when they launched on cable on 1st November 1997, the joint venture channels with Flextech were placed under the umbrella of UKTV.
 Hence BBC Horizon became UK Horizons, BBC Style became UK Style and BBC Arena became UK Arena.
 These joined a revamped UK Gold.
 Each of the channels would carry advertising, but the BBC would retain full editorial control, providing the programming and deciding the schedules and on-screen presentation.

 BBC Showcase and BBC Catchup became one and the same, and was eventually christened BBC Choice.
 Launching in September 1998, and run on a shoestring budget, it would operate as a 'back-up' channel for BBC One and BBC Two with repeats, theme nights, behind the scenes features and some original programming.
 It would also provide extended coverage of sporting events and music festivals.
 Plus, for two hours each evening from 10.00, the channel would split into four variants, one for each nation of the UK, which included regional news, sport and discussion programmes.
 Click here for more on BBC Choice's programming throughout its lifetime.